 - Actively communicate your substance abuse policy to employees

 - Provide supervisor training on the warning signs of drug abuse

 - Make certain that your testing program complies with state laws

 Learn more about creating effective workplace testing programs by downloading our Guide to Establishing a Workplace Drug Testing Program.
-For information on drug testing, visit our website or contact us online.
+For information on drug testing, visit our website.

 This blog post does not contain legal advice, and advises the reader to consult with their attorney on legal issues, including state laws regarding drug testing programs.